sith-lab/amulet/README.md

 +-------------+----------+---------------------+---------------------------+-------------------------------------+-------------------------------+
 ```

-This table will take around ~2.5 hours to generate.
+For 50 parallel instances, this table will take around ~2.5 hours to generate.
 (Tested on an AMD EPYC 7713 @ 3.72GHz)

 We have also created a `./run_benchmarks_stt_only.sh`, as this run takes the longest time.
 It takes the same arguments as `./run_benchmarks.sh`.